 Data Protection is still a core focus for me, but I’m expanding my IT and Tech field of view now by poking around ethics in IT.
 I think this is a wholly unexplored and misunderstood area, and intend to do quite a lot of blogging about it over time.
 You’ll find my writing over at Fools Rush In.

 In my spare time, I write, read, get ruled over by a couple of cats, spend time with Daz, who is now studying at University himself, dabble with photography, potter with programming and pugnaciously procrastinate.
 There’s probably a bit too much Minecraft mixed in there from time to time, but I remind myself it’s my form of mindfulness.

 Oh, and I’m utterly terrified of zombies.
 As soon as a movie or story has zombies in it, I’m off watching or reading something else.
 If you know the official phobia name for that, I’d appreciate you letting me know 🙂

-EMC NetWorker (formerly Legato NetWorker) is an enterprise class data protection product that I’ve been using since 1996, and in 2016 it we celebrated its 25th anniversary.
-It is not by any means the only backup product that I’ve used, but for various functionality reasons, it is certainly one of my preferred.
+Dell EMC NetWorker is an enterprise class data protection product that I’ve been using since 1996, and in 2016 it we celebrated its 25th anniversary.
+It is not by any means the only backup product that I’ve used, but for various functionality reasons, it is certainly one of my most preferred.